 Well the medieval remedy was to flay the skin off your body with brands of fire.
 I have no idea what the current technique is. – Dr. Greenbush

-After being ditched by the exasperated Lydia (Meg Ryan), a jobless Tuck agrees to take part in the kind of radical experiment that nobody else in their right mind would ever agree to.
-The plan for those scientists who have acquired his wanton services is to miniaturise their subject to the size of a molecule and inject him into a rabbit, using a hi-tech spaceship that will navigate the creature’s body and relay all kinds of groundbreaking information.
-Naturally, the process of miniaturisation promises all kinds of power, and it is only inevitable that their experiment would become the target of criminals looking to make a quick buck, but at some point during the ensuing melee Tuck is injected into Jack’s body, and from thereon in the screenplay basically writes itself.
+After being ditched by the exasperated Lydia (Meg Ryan), a jobless Tuck agrees to take part in the kind of radical experiment that nobody else in their right mind would ever consider, and within a few hours he is miniaturised to the size of a molecule and injected into a rabbit, piloting a hi-tech spaceship that will navigate the creature’s body and relay all kinds of groundbreaking information to government scientists.
+Naturally, the process of miniaturisation promises all kinds of power, and it is only inevitable that their experiment would become the target of criminals looking to make a quick buck, but at some point during the ensuing melee, Tuck is injected into Jack’s body, and from thereon in the screenplay basically writes itself.

 Lt.
 Tuck Pendleton – It was the night we first met.
 You were doing that article about me… we had dinner and talked until 3:00 a.m.
 I got drunk and threw up, and fell down a manhole walking you home.

-It’s a shame that the movie is considered as much, because in my opinion it is one of the most creative of its kind.
+It’s a shame that the movie is considered as much, because in my opinion it is one of the most creative of the period.